azajay08/fillit_tester/README.md

 ```
 into the root of your project. `cd` into the fillit_tester directory
 To run the tests, for example type, `sh 1_basic_eval.sh`
 There are 5 sets of tests in total.
-It works if the `Makefile` is in the root of the project, if not, just change the path on the `sh` files.
+It works if the `Makefile` is in the root of the project, if not, just change the path in the `sh` files.

 # Evaluation
 The `1basic_eval.sh` test runs some of the same files as the evaluation tests.